urbit/docs/reference/vane-apis/airlock.md

     `path` - path to subscribe on

-Follows is a simple script to send a message and subscribe to a chat channel.
+Below is a simple script to send a message and subscribe to a chat channel.
 The specifics require an understanding of the `chat-store` and `chat-hook` interfaces.

 Even without experience with python this should be pretty readable.